A Fellowship of the Quest

 The Knights of the Holy Grail is a mystical fellowship of the Quest formed in the chivalric tradition of the West.

-The fellowship is organized around the stories and legend of the Holy Grail, which symbolically express the search for ancient wisdom, spiritual perfection and the hidden treasures of the Western esoteric tradition.
+The fellowship is organized around the legend of the Holy Grail, which symbolically expresses the search for ancient Christian wisdom, spiritual perfection and the hidden treasures of Christ's holy Church.

-The chivalric tradition forms a major and recurring theme in the thousands year old spirituality of the Western esoteric tradition and the teachings of Christ.
+The chivalric tradition forms a major and recurring theme in the 2,000 year-old spirituality and traditions of the Church.

 The Lord Jesus Christ, as well as St. Paul and others, often spoke in terms of the spiritual warfare and the Grail knight sees himself as being engaged in a war of cosmic proportions pitting angels and the forces of heaven against demons and the powers of darkness.